SimonGeorgeNZ/Milestone_three/README.md

 I used HTML and CSS validators to get rid of errors, then manually tested the site myself, and had my flatmates test for me as well.
 I tried to use lighthouse on Chrome Dev tools.

+Because of using templates there it were errors returned that were impossible to clear - Manual testing found they didn't impact site use.

 An interesting bug I found was on the date pickers on the first info for the review.
 I set a function that if the start date was after the end date, the page was reloaded with an error message.
 However after this any dates picked after this would give the same error, regardless of if they were in order or not.
 I tried to set the value as none however this didn't solve the issue.
 I was unsure how to proceed.

+## Landing page ##

+The user will be greeted with the latest 9 reviews in the database